eformat/argocd-team-topologies/README.md

 zteam-ci-cd        argocd             3m
 ```

+All the ArgoCD's `cluster` connection's are cluster scoped.

 ### Don't deploy Platform ArgoCD, Cluster ArgoCD per Team

-In this pattern the ops-sre instance is not required.
+In this pattern the ops-sre instance is not deployed.

 ![images/cluster-argo-per-team.png](images/cluster-argo-per-team.png)